Best ND Filters for DJI Drones: A Complete Guide

 - Not checking exposure — always hover and verify histogram after installing

+Why avoid cheap ND filters?
+Inexpensive filters often introduce unwanted color casts, typically purple or green, that are extremely difficult to correct in post-production.
+Quality filters from DJI, PolarPro, or Freewell ensure accurate colors.
 Mastering ND filters is the single fastest way to elevate your footage.
 Learn more about camera settings and exposure in our free Camera Settings for Photos lesson.